flownative/nats/README.md

 A PHP implementation of a client for [NATS](https://nats.io/).

-Plase note that this package is currently under development and not ready for general use yet.
+🚧 Please note that this package is currently under development and not ready for general use yet.

 ## Usage